TRACE: AI-Assisted Assessment of Collaborative Projects in Computer Science Education: System Design and Architecture

 \subsubsection{Code Ownership}

-Code Ownership attributes authored code lines to individuals by leveraging the git blame command.
-In more detail, every line of code in the final submission is mapped to its author using Git history.
-Edited lines are tracked across commit history to identify both original authors and significant editors.
-Full ownership is assigned to those who write or significantly revise code logic.
-Partial credit is given for minor edits or formatting adjustments.
-Code ownership is aggregated at the function/class/module level to identify who owns critical parts of the system (e.g., the database model vs. the frontend UI).
+The Code Ownership component attributes authored code to individual contributors using the \textit{git blame} command.
+Each line in the final submission is mapped to its author via Git history, and edited lines are tracked to identify both the original authors and subsequent contributors.

+Ownership credit is primarily assigned to contributors who introduce or substantially modify code logic, while partial credit is given for minor edits, such as formatting changes.
+Ownership is aggregated at the function, class, or module level to identify contributors responsible for critical components of the system (e.g., database layers or frontend interfaces).